chamons/clio/README.md

 ```
 clio [options] path
-One action (--list-commits, --list-bugs, --format-notes) must be selected.
+--list-bugs is the default option when none of (--list-commits, --list-bugs, --format-notes) selected.

   -h, -?, --help             Displays the help
   -l, --list-commits         List commits that would be considered